 When I first started camping, I felt so nervous and felt like I’ll be flopping the whole time!
 But after that experience, I began to learn a lot of new things, laughing over my blunders and appreciating the lessons learned while outdoors.

 And I’m sure a lot of you feel the same way!
-If it’s your first camping trip, then don’t worry!
+If it’s your first time heading out, tent in hand, then don’t worry!
 As long as you stay prepared and have the prior knowledge (research helps!), you’ll be able to have an amazing time outdoors.

 So stay prepared and read on as I show you a few camping tips for beginners to help you out.